Convex MPC Whole Body Control RL Policy 2026

 Swing Leg Impedance Control

-Swing legs track foot trajectories using 6D operational-space impedance control.
-The foot path is generated by the Raibert planner and the controller handles the tracking.
+Swing legs track foot trajectories using 6D operational space impedance control.
+The Raibert planner generates the foot path and the controller handles the tracking.

 6D Impedance